logos-co/roadmap/content/roadmap/vac/dr/consensus/nomos/carnot-2-3rds-vote-aggregation.md

 ### Deliverables

+*  [x] Presentation slides (logos research)
-* Presentation slides and Pseudocode (potentially paper in a future milestone)
+* Pseudocode (potentially paper in a future milestone)
-* RFC, executable spec <- focus
+* notion doc describing the solution
+* research log post
+* python code

-Note:Need to be discussed: The Pseudocode can be completed earlier so that devs can began implementation, whereas the paper can be completed later.
+Note: Need to be discussed: The Pseudocode can be completed earlier so that devs can began implementation, whereas the paper can be completed later.